 An appraisal should aim to objectively measure and evaluate employee performance against objectives that align with business goals.

-What are the various methods of performance appraisal?
+What are the various performance appraisal methods?

 There are several types of performance appraisals, including general appraisals, self-assessments, 360 appraisals, and others.
-Read more here.

 What are the key performance indicators for employee job appraisal?